peterhinch/micropython-async/v3/docs/NEC_IR.md

 # Dependencies

-The driver requires the `uasyncio` V3 library and the `primitives` package from this repository.
+The driver requires the `asyncio` V3 library and the `primitives` package from this repository.

 # Usage